pic

 Pipes

-Pipes provide an alternative to let-blocks for operations with multiple intermediate steps.
+For operations consisting of multiple intermediate step, pipes constitutes an alternative to let-blocks.
 Unlike let-blocks, they're specifically designed to chain operations together, with each step taking the output of the previous step as its input.
-These steps are separated through the |> keyword.
+These steps are separated with the |> keyword.

 a = -2